Franck Béria

 Franck Béria (born 23 May 1983) is a French former professional footballer who played as a right-back.
 He works as a director of professional football at Lille.

 Club career

 At the end of the 2016–17 season, Béria ended his career as a player.

 International career

 Béria was born in France and is of Malagasy descent.
 He is a one-time youth international for the France U19s in a 4–0 win over Albania's U19s.
-He represented the France U21s at the 2004 Toulon tournament.
+He played the France U21s at the 2004 Toulon tournament.